California wildfires burn amid high risk of brutal blazes

 California wildfires burn amid high risk of brutal blazesNew

-LOS ANGELES (AP) — Bone-dry vegetation in California is fueling wildfires and forecasters are warning that the risk of new blazes erupting is very high as temperatures rise and humidity levels drop.
-A huge forest fire that prompted evacuations north of Los Angeles is still burning and just 12% contained.
-It has charred 18 square miles of brush and trees.
+LOS ANGELES (AP) — Bone-dry vegetation in California is fueling wildfires, and forecasters are warning that the risk of new blazes erupting is very high as temperatures rise and humidity levels drop.
+A huge forest fire that prompted evacuations north of Los Angeles flared up Friday afternoon and is just 12% contained.
+It has charred more than 27 square miles of brush and trees.
 And there was no containment of a blaze that blackened foothills above the Los Angeles suburb of Azusa.
-It churned through nearly 4 square miles of brush but was moving away from homes.
-Another blaze came dangerously close to a neighborhood in Corona, east of Los Angeles.
+It churned through more than 2 square miles of brush but was moving away from homes.
+Police were looking for a homeless man they believe started the blaze.